mpv-player/mpv/DOCS/man/input.rst

 ``sub-forced-only-cur``
     Read-only - whether the current subtitle track is being shown in forced-only mode.

+``sub-has-forced-subevents``
+    Returns true if the currently active subtitle track has any subevents with the forced flag set.

+    This property can only ever be true for bitmap subtitles.

 ``playlist-pos`` (RW)
     Current position on playlist.
 The first entry is on position 0.
 Writing to this property may start playback at the new position.